 RAs should be able to work with other RAs in a professional manner.
 They should also be able to lead their community with enthusiasm, pride and spirit.
 RAs are supported by Student Residential Life staff and their coordinators.
 RAs will work together on a nightly schedule of when they are on duty for the residents.
-Being an RA is as much about being a part of a team as it is about any single component of the job.
+Being an RA is as much about being a part of a team as it is about any single component of the the semester the RAs are expected to attend.